alevis/alevis.github.io/README.md

 Updated personal blog.

 ## Updates
-- Fixed security issue.
+- Upgraded some packages
 - Included link to resume.
-- Edited welcome post.
+- Added blog post.

 ## Usage
 Feel free to use this template.